martingarciafry/GCC_model/Component 2/Readme.txt

 This is the second component of the Ground Cover Change model, where you will find all the associated codes and tools.

 Input
 This step relies on metrics estimated to filter training data samples in the eco-zone of interest.
-The samples are collected using a standardized procedure and compiled in the “input_dataset.csv” file.
+The samples are collected using a standardized procedure and compiled in the “input_dataset.csv” file found here: https://data.mendeley.com/datasets/mzp3k6fmtz/5.

 Output
 Filter.py is written with a PYthon language command editor.
 Download and save the .py file and the .csv file  in a newly created local folder.
 Then, run the program to classify data into levels of reliability with agriculture stratified into seasons.